 In 2010, a confirmatory diamond drill program of 8 holes comprising 1,415 metres was carried out by Richmond Mining Limited.
-This program was HQ and designed to twin various 1960s holes in order to test for vertical and lateral continuity as well as provide QA/QC information on the historic drilling.
+Drilling was by a HQ bit size diamond rig and designed to twin various 1960s holes in order to test for vertical and lateral continuity as well as provide QA/QC information on the historic drilling.

-All of the holes were geologically logged and then halved or quartered and samples assayed by American Assay Laboratories in Reno and SGS Laboratories in Perth.
+All of the holes were geologically logged and drill core halved or quartered for assaying by American Assay Laboratories in Reno and SGS Laboratories in Perth.

-In 2012, Nevada Iron Limited carried out a program comprising 19 drill holes for 3,431 metres of HQ diamond drilling and 50 holes for 13,024 metres of 138 mm reverse circulation drilling.
+In 2012, Nevada Iron Limited carried out a program comprising 19 drill holes for 3,431 metres of HQ diamond drilling and 50 holes for 13,024 metres of 138 mm Reverse Circulation (RC) drilling.

-This program was designed to provide infill drilling for an expanded resource estimate, extend the boundaries of the known mineralised areas and provide additional core for definitive metallurgical beneficiation test work.
+This program was designed to provide infill drill holes for an expanded resource estimate, extend the boundaries of the known mineralised areas and provide additional core for definitive metallurgical beneficiation test work.
 All drill holes from this program were geologically logged and the diamond holes surveyed down hole.